totallynotdavid/megaloader/docs/megaloader/reference/api.md

 ### UnsupportedDomainError

-No plugin available for the URL's domain.
+No plugin available for the domain.

 ```python
 class UnsupportedDomainError(MegaloaderError):